-Faced with the death penalty for high treason, courageous men debated long before they picked up the quill pen to sign the parchment that declared the independence of the colonies from the mother country on July 4, 1776.
+The "Unknown" swayed the Signers of the Declaration of Independence, who would have faced the death penalty for high treason.
+Courageous men, who debated long before they picked up the quill pen to sign the parchment that declared the independence of the colonies from the mother country on July 4, 1776.

 According to Jefferson, it was late in the afternoon before the delegates gathered their courage to the sticking point.
 The talk was about axes, scaffolds, and the gibbet, when suddenly a strong, bold voice sounded--

 "They may stretch our necks on all the gibbets in the land; they may turn every rock into a scaffold; every tree into a gallows; every home into a grave, and yet the words of that parchment can never die!
 They may pour our blood on a thousand scaffolds, and yet from every drop that dies the axe a new champion of freedom will spring into birth!"

 "The British King may blot out the stars of God from the sky, but he cannot blot out His words written on that parchment there.
 The works of God may perish; His words, never!"

 "These words will go forth to the world when our bones are dust.
 To the slave in the mines they will speak - hope, to the mechanic in his workshop – freedom, to the coward kings these words will speak, but not in tones of flattery.
 No, no!
 They will speak like the flaming syllables on Belshazzar's wall – THE DAYS OF YOUR PRIDE AND GLORY ARE NUMBERED!
 THE DAYS OF JUDGMENT AND REVOLUTION DRAW NEAR!"